davidIaco/dating-project/README.md

 To add en event :

-Title : find a short name to understand
+Title : find a short name to understand.
-Description: explain the activity
+Description: explain the activity.
-Select the date and time start
+Select the date and time start.
-Select a duration
+Select a duration.